Jensen Huang Is Building Something That Has No Comparable

 Second, the Groq acquisition.
 Jensen compared it to the Mellanox acquisition in 2019.
 That comparison shouldn't be brushed off.
 Mellanox was a $7 billion deal that became a $31 billion per year networking empire within five years.
 If Groq does something similar for inference infrastructure, we're talking about another compounding engine bolted onto an already-compounding machine.

-Colette Kress was measured throughout — flagging gaming supply constraints, acknowledging uncertainty around the Rubin ramp timeline.
+Colette Kress was measured throughout, flagging gaming supply constraints and acknowledging uncertainty around the Rubin ramp timeline.
 That's not a warning sign.
 That's an adult keeping the books honest while the founder bets the decade.

 Now for the honest counterargument.
 NVIDIA trades at a premium that assumes everything goes right.
 Rubin needs to ramp cleanly.
 Groq needs to become Mellanox.
 Anthropic needs to matter at the model layer.
 Custom silicon from Google, Amazon, and Microsoft keeps losing.
 Regulatory scrutiny stays manageable.
 That's a long list of dependencies, and any one of them can disappoint.